aelder/VerusServicesSetup/ElectrumX.md

 ## Server

-A VPS with 4GB of RAM, anything above 40GB SSD storage and 2 CPU cores is the absolute minimum requirement.
+A VPS with 4GB of RAM, more than 40GB of SSD storage, and 2 CPU cores is the absolute minimum requirement.
 Start following the guide while logged in as `root`.

 ## Operating System

-This guide tailored to and tested on `Debian 9 "Stretch"`.
+This guide is tailored to and tested on `Debian 9 "Stretch"`.
 Before starting, please install the latest updates:

 ```
 apt update